-- 1. In order to be a valid entry, entry forms must be correct, paid, signed, and legible. - a) A disallowed conditional entry is one in which the competitor attaches conditions to the entry, such as requesting the Club wait a certain amount of time to cash a check, indicating that payment will follow, indicating they will only enter if a friend's dog also is entered, etc. - 2.
-Entries must be for a class the dog is eligible to compete in (e.g., cannot enter Open if not yet titled in Novice). - 3.
+- 1. In order to be a valid entry, forms must be correct, paid, signed, and legible. - a) A conditional entry is one in which the competitor attaches conditions to the entry, such as requesting the Club wait a certain amount of time to cash a check, indicating that payment will follow, indicating they will only enter if a friend's dog also is entered, etc. Conditional entries are not valid entries. - 2.
+Entries must be for a class the dog is eligible to compete in (e.g., cannot enter Open if not yet titled in Novice).
+See "What Regular Class to Enter" on page 17. - 3.
 Entries received prior to the Opening or after the Closing date (for Events not accepting late or Day of Show entries) will be returned/shredded. - 4.
 Competitors are responsible for carefully checking their Trial confirmations and bringing errors to the attention of the Trial Secretary. - 5.
-Barn Hunt Numbers entered on Trial entry forms which are illegible by the Trial Secretary are considered invalid.
+Barn Hunt Numbers entered on Trial entry forms which are illegible by the Trial Secretary are not valid entries.
 The Trial Secretary may contact the owner for clarification but is not required to do so. - 6.
 If a check is returned and the exhibitor does not pay for the check and any associated fees within a time limit set by the Club, the entry is not valid.
 Any qualifying scores from that Event will be voided.